Nokia 6710 Navigator

-The Nokia 6710 Navigator is a smartphone made by Nokia, announced on 16 February 2009. that is a successor to Nokia 6210 Navigator.
+The Nokia 6710 Navigator is a mobile phone made by Nokia, announced on 16 February 2009. that is a successor to Nokia 6210 Navigator.
 It was released in August 2009.
 The Nokia 6710 Navigator is the fourth device in the Navigator series to be released by Nokia.
 The Nokia 6710 Navigator includes pre-loaded navigation maps with a lifetime free navigation license.

 It runs on Symbian 9.3 with a S60 3rd Edition FP2 interface.

 Although being a Navigator, it included many high-end features usually seen on other series, such as its 5 megapixel camera, front camera, the 3.5 mm jack and its fast 600 MHz CPU.